 Your dog’s health will also determine how often you wash them.
 If your dog has certain health conditions, your vet or groomer may suggest a specific bathing routine dictating the number of baths and products to use.
 However, it is recommendable to have a grooming regiment even if your dog is healthy.
 All dogs will benefit from cleaning regimens that include nail trimming, ear cleaning, and teeth cleaning.

-Your own health should also be considered when dictating how often you should wash your dog.
+Your own health should also be considered.
 This applies mostly to dog owners who have allergies to pet dander.
 If you are allergic to dander, have a weekly bathing routine for your dog.
 It’s also important to have a dog breed that won’t be affected by over–bathing if you are allergic.